 When even toothbrush manufacturers now claim to use artificial intelligence (AI) in their products, it’s a sign—not that AI has come so far as to be ubiquitous, but that there’s definite confusion about the meaning of the term.

-Artificial intelligence and robotic process automation (RPA) are distinct but related concepts, and the names are increasingly being used interchangeably (and incorrectly).
+AI, robotic process automation (RPA), and machine learning are distinct but related concepts, and the names are increasingly being used interchangeably (and incorrectly).
 (Tweet this!)
 That makes things particularly confusing for businesses looking to stay ahead of the curve.
-Here, we cover some of the basics concerning RPA vs. AI, including definitions and the most common uses of each.
-Understanding the difference between RPA and AI tools will help you identify where the best opportunities lie for your business, so you can make the most of your next technology investment.
+Here, we cover some of the basics concerning RPA vs. AI vs. machine learning, including definitions and the most common uses of each.
+Understanding the difference between RPA, AI, and machine learning tools will help you identify where the best opportunities lie for your business, so you can make the most of your next technology investment.

 Robotic Process Automation